JD Sports: Acquisitions

-In addition, the company acquired the rugby heritage brands 'Canterbury' and 'Canterbury of New Zealand' as well as 'The Duffer of St. George' and 'Kooga Rugby' brands.
+In addition, the company acquired the rugby heritage brands Canterbury and Canterbury of New Zealand as well as The Duffer of St. George and Kooga Rugby brands.

 International operations

 The company acquired Chausport, which operated 75 small stores in France, in May 2009.
 It opened its first store in Malaysia in January 2016.
 The company acquired an 80% stake in the Australian retailer Next Athleisure for A$6.6 million in late 2016.
 This was followed by the opening of more stores in Australia in April 2017, in South Korea in April 2018, in Singapore in May 2018 and in Thailand in November 2018.
 The company also acquired 80% of Cosmos Sport, based in Crete, in December 2021 and has launched a joint venture with Erajaya Swasembada in Indonesia with a store opened in 2022.
 In August 2023, it was announced JD Sports had acquired the remaining 40% of shares in the Krakow-headquartered footwear and clothing retail chain, Marketing Investment Group.
 JD Sports acquired the first 60% in April 2021.
 JD Sports opened its first store in Poland in December 2021.
 In December 2023, Sports Unlimited Retail, JD Sports' Dutch subsidiary, was declared bankrupt.
+On 10 June 2026, JD North America announced they would be moving their North American headquarters to Fishers, Indiana by the beginning of 2027.

+Structure

+The company is split into 3 divisions, JD, Complementary Athlesiure and Sporting Goods & Outdoor.